Shake, Rattle & Roll V

-Shake, Rattle & Roll V is a 1994 Filipino horror anthology film and the fifth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll V is a 1994 Filipino horror anthology film and the fifth installment of the Shake, Rattle & Roll film series, following the fourth film in 1992.
 It was distributed by Regal Films, and was directed by Manny Castañeda, Don Escudero and Jose Javier Reyes.
 The film is an entry of the 1994 Metro Manila Film Festival.

+The film consists of three stories: a woman on a secluded island is courted by an engkanto who makes her companion sick; a family is terrorized by a murderer's ghost that manifests as a shadow in their new apartment; and two kidnapped siblings trapped in an old hotel must survive a predatory monster.
+All three segments feature a tarot reader at the beginning of each segment giving advises to many of the protagonists before their supernatural encounters.

 The sixth installment, Shake, Rattle & Roll VI, was released in 1997.

 Plot

 "Maligno"

 Madam Ceres, a tarot reader, advises Laurie about the consequences of her beauty.

 One day, Laurie and her friend, Nicky take a vacation on a secluded island with their helpers, Mang Isko and Aling Sela.
 On the day they are supposed to leave, their boat never comes and there is no other way to contact them.
 In an argument, Laurie leaves Nicky and goes into the woods.
 Before she ventures further, she is spotted by Mang Isko who stops her from going in even more.
 Laurie talks to Aling Sela at her house.
 Laurie tells her about the woods but Aling Sela talks to her that she shouldn't go back as well.

 That night, Laurie goes back into the woods, and encounters a man playing an instrument.
 He gestures for her to come with him.
 Before she comes closer, she is spotted by Nicky.
 Nicky tells her that they should go back and sleep, while the man suddenly disappears.
 The next day, Laurie wakes up to find that Nicky has grown ill.
 He is treated by Aling Basyon, the island's healer.
 When Laurie tells Mang Isko and Aling Sela what happened, Aling Basyon advises her not to go back, never go with the man and never eat his food, because he is not actually a human.